TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

 What other types of output have repeated patterns?
 What are other types of printed output that can benefit from static methods?
 Choose one to implement.

----

-#### Emphasize with students...

-#### Big Ideas - Personal design interests require the evaluation and refinement of skills

-Computers are great at doing repetitive tasks.
-In computational thinking, we use the words "decomposition", "pattern recognition", "abstraction", and "algorithm design".
-Think of the problem you are given.
-Break down the problem into manageable chunks.
-Are there any parts that show patterns, or similarities?
-Let's take advantage of the computer to help us do "similar" looking tasks.

-In daily life, human beings enjoy repetition and patterns in many areas of life and nature.
-For the written word, repetiion is useful for the learning of songs or poetry.
-It's a literary technique.
-Repetition enhances significance and meaning.

-Consider the national anthem of Canada https://www.canada.ca/en/canadian-heritage/services/anthems-canada.html#a13 Did you know that there is an English version, a French version, and even a Bilingual Version?

-Imagine you are creating a special national anthem medley for your class to perform at an event.
-Your challenge is to include combinations of the different language versions.
-How can you use static methods to design this musical piece?

----

 ### Students trade work, check, evaluate and turn in \[5 minutes\]
 At the end of class, have students briefly look at each other’s projects and review their work